Skylark-b/FMD-skill/README.md

-# deploy-frontier-model
+# deploy-forward-model

-> End-to-end local deployment of frontier AI models — provide a URL, a model name, or even just a model family, and get a running, validated instance in a single session.
+> End-to-end local deployment of forward AI models — provide a URL, a model name, or even just a model family, and get a running, validated instance in a single session.

 ---

 ## Problem Statement

-Deploying a frontier model locally is a multi-stage engineering task that spans several domains:
+Deploying a forward model locally is a multi-stage engineering task that spans several domains:

 1. **Requirement analysis** — parse model cards and config files to extract hardware prerequisites (VRAM, RAM, disk), Python version constraints, and dependency trees.
 2. **Platform qualification** — cross-reference requirements against the host machine's GPU compute capability, available memory, and free storage.